-(An excerpt of this piece was published in Planet JH Weekly)
+(a portion of this piece was published by Planet JH Weekly)